 Sometimes retail companies tend to build demand forecasting models using a top-down approach in order to speed up and simplify the forecasting process.
-However, by not using an individual location-level unconstrained demand forecasting can result in significant under-prediction while estimating the actual demand.
-Furthermore, computing demand forecasts solely against prior sales don’t account for lost sales due to out-of-stocks, causing any forecasts for the future to be artificially depressed, and the cycle to continue.
+However, not using individual location-level unconstrained demand forecasting can result in significant under-prediction while estimating the actual demand.
+Furthermore, computing demand forecasts solely against prior sales doesn’t account for lost sales due to out-of-stocks, causing any forecasts for the future to be artificially depressed, and the cycle to continue.

 Planning solely for distribution channels